Lenka Clayton: Biography

 Lenka Clayton earned a Master of Arts in Documentary Direction from the National Film and Television School, and a Bachelor of Arts in Fine Art from Central Saint Martins, London.

-Her materials are often culled from daily life and range from maps, letters, paper mail, clothing and stones to objects pulled from her sons mouth.
-Her dedicated processes utilize unique systems and bizarre re-organizations, offering a world deconstructed, rearranged and freshly envisioned.
+Her materials are often culled from daily life and range from maps, letters, paper mail, clothing and stones to objects pulled from her son’s mouth.
+Her processes utilize unconventional systems and organizations, offering a world deconstructed, rearranged and newly envisioned.

 Some exhibitions include the Carnegie Museum of Art in Pittsburgh, FRAC Le Plateau in Paris, Kunsthalle St. Gallen in Switzerland, Anthology Film Archives in New York City, and the Tehran International Documentary Festival in Iran.

 She is an adjunct assistant professor of art at Carnegie Mellon University (CMU) as of 2016.

 Clayton was named "Emerging Artist of the Year" in 2013 in Pittsburgh, Pennsylvania.

 Her work is included in the permanent collections of the Metropolitan Museum of Art, New York; Blanton Museum of Art, University of Texas at Austin; Carnegie Museum of Art, Pittsburgh; Fabric Workshop and Museum, Philadelphia; and Crystal Bridges Museum of American Art, Bentonville.

 Clayton has been represented by Catharine Clark Gallery, San Francisco since 2019.